 - Salt and pepper to your taste.
 I add about 1 tbsp of sea salt and 2 tbsp coarse pepper, but that's me.

-- In a 9x10 baking pan (we used the Pampered Chef stoneware), pour 1/2 cup of the sauce and spread on the bottom.
+- In a 9x10 baking pan, pour 1/2 cup of the sauce and spread on the bottom.

 - Layer lasagna noodles, followed by ricotta mixture, then sauce.

-- Next, lay on top of the sauce 3 1/2 Provolone slices, followed by more pasta, ricotta, sauce and next mozzarella.
+- Next, layer 3 1/2 Provolone slices on top of the sauce, followed by more pasta, ricotta, sauce and next mozzarella.

 - Continue repeating until the dish is almost full.

 - Cover very tightly with aluminum foil and bake for 1 hour, then uncover and bake an additional 10 minutes.
-Let it rest for about 15 minutes, then you can cut and serve.
+Let it rest for about 15 minutes.

 Nutrition Information: